grafana/mimir/pkg/streamingpromql/README.md

 This can also manifest as panics while interacting with `FloatHistogram`s.

 The same problem does not apply to `*histogram.FloatHistogram` slices returned by `types.HistogramSlicePool`.
-Slices from this pool are used only by parts of MQE that do not benefit from reusing `FloatHistogram` instances, and so `types.HistogramSlicePool` clears all slices returned.
+Slices from this pool are used only by parts of MQE that do not benefit from reusing `FloatHistogram` instances, and so `types.HistogramSlicePool` clears all slices returned for you.